 Nurses: Finland's Most Needed Workforce

 According to Finland's Ministry of Economic Affairs and Employment Ministry, the country needs 200,000 new health and social care workers by the year 2030.
 And at least 10% of this figure is to be recruited from abroad.
 Finland like many other Western countries has had a perennial problem with the shortage of nursing staff for many years already.
 The problem is getting even worse reflected widely during the pandemic and still, such a crisis is a continuous challenge.

-Hiring foreign nurses have been proposed as part of the solution to the nursing shortage in Finland.
+Hiring foreign nurses has been proposed as part of the solution to the nursing shortage in Finland.
 Many cities and municipalities have embarked on recruitment drives to bring nurses from abroad to fill the employment gap in their respective healthcare institutions.
 This has led to the establishment of many new recruitment agencies aiming to bring more nurses from abroad with the top choice for nurses from the Philippines.
 There are some recruitment for nurses also from other developing nations like India, Nepal and Kenya.

 Nurse Assistant (Hoiva-avustaja)